quantsingularity/QuantumBallot/documentation/guides/governance_participation_guide.md

 ### Creating an Account

-To participate in Chainocracy governance, you'll need to create an account and establish your identity:
+To participate in QuantumBallot governance, you'll need to create an account and establish your identity:

-1. **Registration**: Contact a Chainocracy administrator to register your account.
+1. **Registration**: Contact a QuantumBallot administrator to register your account.
 2. **Identity Verification**: You'll need to provide identity proof that meets the platform's verification standards.
 3. **Social Graph Analysis**: The system will analyze your connections to help prevent Sybil attacks.
 4. **Account Aging**: New accounts must age for a minimum period before participating in governance.